I was studying global ecology and anthropology, and the world was literally my classroom.

 I had returned home from my travels with big questions about equity, sustainability and action, and this opportunity felt like my answer.
 So, despite my parents' hesitations, I decided to take a gap year, and bought a 1-way ticket to San Francisco.

 In the summer of 1994, I guided a group of high school students on a service learning trip to Belize.
 It was a tri-leadership with a group of 24 students.
-The trip was challenging, overwhelming and exhausting, and I was completely hooked.
+The trip was challenging, overwhelming and exhausting ... and I was completely hooked.
 I applied to lead my next trip as soon as possible.
 Again, I heard the worried voices of my parents: "Can you make a career of this?"
 I wasn't entirely sure, but I knew that I wanted to try.

-As it turns out, I could and I did, and I have been working with high school, gap year and college students in international and experiential programming ever since that fateful summer 25 years ago!
+As it turns out, I could and I did, and I have been working with high school, gap year and college students in international and experiential programming ever since that fateful summer 29 years ago!

-That first decade was devoted to leading programs overseas.
+My first decade was devoted to leading programs overseas.
 I brought students to Africa, Asia and Central America.
 I honed my skills as a logistician, problem solver, nurse, cultural ambassador, general contractor, conflict mediator, co-leader, financial planner and mentor.
 The next decade was a time of making bigger change on an organizational level, so I hung up my backpack and moved into an office, where I expanded my skills in ethical and sustainable program development, risk management protocol, staff hiring and training, admissions procedures, and experiential education curriculum.

-I love living in a beautiful 4-season New England valley where I can ski, canoe, camp and trail run.
-Making art and playing ukulele bring me levity and joy.
-And when I travel, whether it's 1 hour or 9,000 miles away, it's with purpose, optimism and a desire to make genuine connections with a place and its people.
+I love living in a beautiful 4-season New England college town where I can ski, trail run, paddle board, see live music and support local farmers ... all in the same weekend!
+Making art, gardening, dancing and playing ukulele bring me levity and joy.
+And whenever I travel, whether it's 1 hour or 9,000 miles away from home, it's with a genuine desire to connect with a place and its people.